kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### EXT_PRI {#settings-this-scheme}

-This document defines the priority scheme identifier EXT_PRI (8-bit value of 2) that indicates support for the extensible priority scheme defined by the in the present document.
+This document defines the priority scheme identifier EXT_PRI (8-bit value of 2) that indicates support for the extensible priority scheme defined in the present document.

 An intermediary connecting to a backend server SHOULD declare support for the extensible priority scheme when and only when all the requests that are to be